 The very first thing the therapists taught them all was that they must never try to finish Tony's sentences for him.
 It was a very hard lesson to learn – and even now Steve forgets sometimes.
 "I'm not taking his side," he says.
 "And you know it."

 "Fixing," Tony says.
 He glares hatefully at Dummy, who is hiding on the other side of the workshop, beside the little kitchen area.
-"I'm…trying…fixing, ah, fixing…" The hand holding the screwdriver lifts higher, and abruptly Steve realizes that bare inches separates the trembling blade from Tony's head.
+"I'm…trying…fixing, ah, fixing…" The hand holding the screwdriver lifts higher, and abruptly Steve realizes that bare inches separate the trembling blade from Tony's head.
 "Him.
 Trying him…fixing...him."

 "He wouldn't let you," Steve says, guessing at what went wrong while he slept.